 You can also file a civil rights complaint with the U.S. Department of Health and Human Services, Office for Civil Rights.
 You can file electronically through the Office for Civil Rights Complaint Portal.
-You can file a complaint at ocrportal.hhs.gov/ocr/portal/lobby.jsf.
+You can file a complaint at ocrportal/lobby.jsf.
 Or by mail or phone at:

-U.S. Department of Health and Human Services 200 Independence Avenue, SW Room 509F, HHH Building Washington, D.C.
-20201 800-368-1019, 800-537-7697 (TDD) Complaint forms can be found at hhs.gov/ocr/office/file/index.html offered by Colorado Access
+U.S. Department of Health and Human Services

+200 Independence Avenue, SW Room 509F, HHH Building

+Washington, D.C.
+20201

+800-368-1019, 800-537-7697 (TDD)

+Complaint process can be found at https://hhs.gov/civil-rights/filing-a-complaint/complaint-process/index.html